Michael Dummett (1925—2011)

 There is an intimate connection between Dummett's studies of the history of analytical philosophy and his own contributions to the field.
 Much of his own work can only be understood as a response to other thinkers, who, he thinks, have set the agenda that analytical philosophers ought to follow.
 To understand anything of his work it is necessary to understand the significance that Wittgenstein, the intuitionists, and above all Gottlob Frege have for him.

-Dummett states that early in his career (before he published the work on which his reputation rests), “I regarded myself, doubtless wrongly, as a Wittgensteinian” (Dummett, 1993a 171).
-The most important idea that Dummett takes from the later works of Wittgenstein, one which he continues to endorse, is that “meaning is use”.
+Dummett states that early in his career (before he published the work on which his reputation rests), "I regarded myself, doubtless wrongly, as a Wittgensteinian" (Dummett, 1993a 171).
+The most important idea that Dummett took from the later works of Wittgenstein, is that "meaning is use".
 To know the meaning of a word is to understand that word, and to understand it is to be able to use it correctly.
-Of course, in order to be able to determine the significance of the claim that meaning is use, we must be able to spell out precisely what is involved in being able to use a word correctly: this is a task to which Dummett has devoted a considerable amount of effort.
+Of course, in order to be able to determine the significance of the claim that meaning is use, we must be able to spell out precisely what is involved in being able to use a word correctly: this is a task to which Dummett devoted a considerable amount of effort.